-Control Node Openstack Service High Availability - Nova Conductor test OPNFV_YARDSTICK_TC089: Control node Openstack service down - nova conductor case of 11 1 - 11 1125 110 II 10007.
-Control node opensuick service down - nova conductor id test This test case will verify the high availability of the compute database proxy service provided by Open- Stack (nova- conductor) on control node. pur- Stack (nova- conductor) on control node. pose test This test case kills the processes of nova-conductor service on a selected control node, then checks whether method the request of the related OpenStack command is OK and the killed processes are recovered. at- In this test case, an attacker called "kill-process" is needed.
-This attacker includes three parameters: 1) tack- fault_type: which is used for finding the attacker's scripts.
-It should be always set to "kill-process" in the ers test case.
-2) process_name: which is the process name of the specified OpenStack service.
-If there are multiple processes use the same name on the host, all of them are killed by this attacker.
+Control Node Openstack Service High Availability - Nova Conductor test OPNFV_YARDSTICK_TC089: Control node Openstack service down - nova conductor case id test This test case will verify the high availability of the compute database proxy service provided by Openpur- Stack (nova- conductor) on control node. pose test This test case kills the processes of nova-conductor service on a selected control node, then checks whether method the request of the related OpenStack command is OK and the killed processes are recovered. at- In this test case, an attacker called "kill-process" is needed.
+This attacker includes three parameters: 1) tack- fault type: which is used for finding the attacker's scripts.
+It should be always set to "kill-process" in this ers test case 2) process name: which is the process name of the specified OpenStack service.
+If there are 015 multiple processes use the same name on the host all of them are killed by this attacker.
 In this case.
-This parameter should always set to "nova- conductor".
-3) host: which is the name of a control node being attacked. mo-: e.gfault_type: "kill-process" -process_name: "nova-conductor" -host: node1 moni- In this test case, one kind of monitor is needed: 1. the "process" monitor check whether a process is running on a specific node, which needs three parameters: 1) monitor_type: which used for finding the tors monitor class and related scripts.
+This narrameter should always set to "nova- conductor" 3) host: which is the name of a control node being attacked and fault type: "kill process" process name: "nova conductor" host: nodal moni In this test case, one kind of monitor is needed: 1 the "process" monitor check whether a process is tors running on a specific node, which needs three parameters: 1) monitor type: which used for finding the 1015 monitor class and related scripts.
 It should be always set to "process" for this monitor.
-2) process_name: which is the process name for monitor 3) host: which is the name of the node running the process e.g. monitor: -monitor_type: "process" -process_name: "nova-conductor" -host: node1 onor In this test case, the following operations are needed: 1. "nova-create-instance": create a VM instance to oper- ations check whether the nova-conductor works normally.
-In this test case, there are one metric: 1)process_recover_time: which indicates the maximum time (sec- met- onds) from the process being killed to recovered rics Developed by the project.
-Please see folder: "yardstick/benchmark/scenarios/availability/ha_tools" test tool Developed by the project.
-Please see folder: yardstick/benchmark/scenarios/availability/fia_tools refer- ETSI NFV REL001 ences EISINFV KELUUI con- This test case needs two configuration files: 1) test case file: opnfv_yardstick_tc089.yaml -Attackers: see figu- above "attackers" description -waiting_time: which is the time (seconds) from the process being killed to ration stopping monitors the monitors -Monitors: see above "monitors" description -SLA: see above "metrics" ration description 2)POD file: pod.yaml The POD configuration should record on pod.yaml first. the "host" item in this test case will use the node name in the pod.yaml. test description and expected result se- description and expected result quence step 1 do attacker: connect the host through SSH, and then execute the kill process script with param value эсер 1 specified by "process name" Result: Process will be killed. step 2 start monitors: each monitor will run with independently process step 2 Result: The monitor info will be collected. step 3 create a new instance to check whether the nova conductor works normally. step 3 stop the monitor after a period of time specified by "waiting_time" заер т Result: The monitor info will be aggregated. post- It is the action when the test cases exist.
-It will check the status of the specified process on the host, and action restart the process if it is not running for next test cases test Fails only if SLA is not passed, or if there is a test case execution problem. ver- Tune only it objects of it diore is a test case execution problem. dict aret
+2) process, name: which is the process name for monitor 3) host: which is the name of the node running the process a a monitory monitor type; "process" process name; "pove conductor" host, node1 0.000 e.g. momtormomtor_type. process -process_name. nova-conductor -nost. noder oper- In this test case, the following operations are needed.
+1. nova-create-instance : create a vivi instance to ations In this test and there are matrice 1) meaning meaning which indicates the meninger time (and met- In this test case, there are one metric: 1)process_recover_time: which indicates the maximum time (secnes Developed by the project.
+Discourse folders "mondaticle (han alwayde (accuration (accuration)) and a set of the set of th test Developed by the project.
+Please see folder: yardstick/benchmark/scenarios/availability/na_tools 1001 refer- EISINFV RELOUI ences con- I his test case needs two configuration files: 1) test case file: ophrv_yardstick_tcu89.yami -Attackers: see ngu- above "attackers" description -waiting_time: which is the time (seconds) from the process being killed to ration stopping monitors the monitors -Monitors: see above "monitors" description -SLA: see above "metrics" description 2)POD file: pod.yaml The POD configuration should record on pod.yaml first. the "host" item in this test case will use the node name in the pod.yaml. test description and expected result se- quence step 1 do attacker: connect the host through SSH, and then execute the kill process script with param value specified by "process_name" Result: Process will be killed. step 2 start monitors: each monitor will run with independently process Result: The monitor info will be collected. step 3 create a new instance to check whether the nova conductor works normally. step 4 stop the monitor after a period of time specified by "waiting_time" Result: The monitor info will be aggregated. post- It is the action when the test cases exist.
+It will check the status of the specified process on the host, and action restart the process if it is not running for next test cases test Fails only if SLA is not passed, or if there is a test case execution problem. ver- dict